Woman absorbed in painting at an easel in a studio, lost in hyperfixation on a creative task

 Hyperfixation is not inherently a problem.
 Channelled well, it is the engine behind a great deal of deep skill and creative output.
 Hyperfixation on a craft can produce real mastery in months.
 Hyperfixation on a work problem can solve in an afternoon what a typical schedule would stretch over a fortnight.

 It tips into trouble at a specific point: when it starts overriding the basics.
-The clear warning signs are skipped meals, lost sleep, missed deadlines on everything that is not the fixation, neglected relationships, and irritability or distress when you are pulled away from it.
-A useful test is whether you can put it down when you genuinely need to.
-If you can step away for dinner or a meeting, that is deep engagement.
-If you physically cannot, the fixation is steering.
+The clear warning signs are skipped meals, lost sleep, missed deadlines on everything that is not the fixation, strained relationships, and irritability or distress when you are pulled away from it.
+Spending is a quieter warning sign that is easy to miss — hyperfixation on a new hobby or interest often involves buying books, equipment, courses or materials before the fixation fades, sometimes before you have had time to assess whether the outlay was worth it.

 Man editing video on dual screens late at night in a red-lit room, completely immersed in a creative project